hackergrrl/BoardingAction.js/README.md

 > a game about sneaking aboard spacecraft in a dangerous galaxy

 Still in very early development.
+Trying to see how feasible JS and npm are for larger modular 2D games!
 Also a fun testbed for the development of [recs](https://github.com/noffle/recs).
 I don't usually share my games' development in the open, so this is an experiment in that as well.